Research at RIB IMS

 In interdisciplinary teams, we have developed concepts for civil security and created the foundations for innovative software solutions.

-Benefits of research at IMS
+Benefits of Research on RIB IMS

 - User-specific mapping of different processes and workflows